Looking for the best places to visit in UAE? From the architecture of Abu Dhabi to the beaches of Fujairah, here is my itinerary for the entire UAE!

 Well, on my first day there I wandered around the Sheikh Zayed Grand Mosque (arguably my favourite mosque in the world), took in Picasso, Pollock and other world-class artists at the Louvre, acted like a big kid and went on all the rides at Warner Bros World before coming back to my hotel for a relaxing massage and an amazing dinner.

 Nothing to do there?
 That was just one day in Abu Dhabi, let along the rest of the UAE!

 Let me say this now, the UAE is an incredible place for your holiday.
 It really does have a little bit of everything (including an indoor ski centre in Dubai!)

-Abu Dhabi is the largest Emirate in the UAE and is the official capital too.
+Abu Dhabi is the largest Emirate in UAE and it is the official capital too.

 It is a city full of superlatives – it is home to the world’s largest hand-woven carpet, the world’s heaviest chandelier, the world’s fastest rollercoaster, the tower with the greatest lean.
 This is a place that certainly doesn’t mind breaking world records!

 I’ve been to Abu Dhabi a couple of times now and I really like it there.
-The mixture of amazing architecture and high-adrenaline adventure activities (link to other post) make it the perfect place to start your trip.
+The mixture of amazing architecture and high-adrenaline adventure activities in the UAE make it the perfect place to start your trip.

 Marvel at the Sheikh Zayed Grand Mosque

 I think the Sheikh Zayed Grand Mosque is my favourite mosque in the world.